Mohitur669/Nobel-Prize-Winner-Analysis/README.md

 The data is processed to answer the questions asked in the ASK step.
 The data is processed to answer the questions asked in the ASK step.

 ## 4. ANALYZE
-After preparing and processing the data, the data is analyzed to determine the answers of the given questions in the ask
+After preparing and processing the data, the data is analyzed to determine the answers of the given questions in the [ASK](https://github.com/Mohitur669/Nobel-Prize-Winner-Analysis#4-analyze) section.
+The required processes had been shown in the `Nobel Prize Winners.Rmd`.

 ## 5. SHARE
-Every process had been shown in the `Nobel Prize Winners.Rmd`.
-You can open this file in RStudio to view it properly or else you can directly open the `Nobel Prize Winners.nb.html` file.
+To view the analysis, you can open `Nobel Prize Winners.Rmd` file in RStudio to view it properly or else you can directly open the `Nobel Prize Winners.nb.html` file.

 This file is also hosted in Github Pages so that you can watch it's code and output including the visualizations without running it again.